Edge of Darkness (2010 film)

-Edge of Darkness is a 2010 conspiracy action thriller film directed by Martin Campbell, written by William Monahan and Andrew Bovell, and starring Mel Gibson and Ray Winstone.
+Edge of Darkness is a 2010 conspiracy crime thriller film directed by Martin Campbell, written by William Monahan and Andrew Bovell, and starring Mel Gibson and Ray Winstone.
 A British-American co-production, it is based on the 1985 BBC television series of the same name, which was likewise directed by Campbell.
 This was Gibson's first screen lead since Signs (2002), and follows a detective investigating the murder of his activist daughter, while uncovering political conspiracies and cover-ups in the process.

-The film was released on January 29, 2010.
-It received mixed reviews from critics, though Gibson's and Winstone's performances were praised, and grossed $81 million against its $80 million production budget.
+It was released on 29 January 2010.
+It received mixed reviews from critics, though Gibson's and Winstone's performances were praised, and grossed $81 million against its $80 million production budget which made it a box-office bomb.

 Plot

-At South Station, Boston, homicide detective Thomas Craven picks up his daughter Emma, who comes home to visit and vomits while getting into the car.
-As Craven prepares dinner at home, Emma suffers a nosebleed and vomits again.
-Thomas realizes he needs to take his daughter to the hospital.
-As they step outside the house, a masked gunman yells "Craven!" and fatally wounds Emma with a shotgun blast and escapes as Craven attends to his daughter, who dies in his arms.
+At South Station, Boston, homicide detective Thomas Craven picks up his daughter Emma, who comes home to visit.
+On the car ride and at home, Emma feels increasingly unwell, vomiting and suffering a nosebleed.
+When they step outside the house to go to a hospital, a masked gunman shouts "Craven!" and opens fire with a shotgun, hitting Emma.
+Craven attends to his daughter, who dies in his arms.

-At the medical examiner's office, Craven takes a lock of Emma's hair as a memento, then returns to duty to help find out who wanted to kill him.
-When he discovers that Emma had a .45 pistol in her night stand, he starts to suspect that Emma was the target.
-He checks the gun's ownership and finds out that it belongs to her boyfriend, David.
-David is living in fear of Northmoor, the company where he and Emma worked.
-David will not say more, but Craven incidentally discovers that the lock of Emma's hair is radioactive.
-Emma had discovered that Northmoor, a research and development facility under contract to the U.S. government and headed by Jack Bennett, was secretly manufacturing nuclear weapons using foreign material.
-The weapons were intended to be linked with foreign nations if they were used by the US as dirty bombs.

-Burning Emma's clothing in his backyard, Craven suddenly draws his weapon and turns to find Jedburgh, a British "consultant", casually sitting in his backyard.
-Jedburgh was tasked with preventing the disclosure of the information Emma had and tying up any loose ends, including her father.
-Jedburgh takes a liking to Craven, leaving him to investigate.
-Craven repeatedly has visions of Emma's past, including short conversations, typically as the happy young child he remembers and loves.
-Craven eventually discovers through one of Emma's activist friends, who is nearly killed by a Northmoor agent, that Bennett ordered Emma's murder, as well as those of the other activists Emma was working with to expose Northmoor.